defenseunicorns/data_engineering_technical_assessment/README.md

 ### Allowed Parts

 When ordering parts against components, it is important that the parts are allowed to be ordered against that component.
-Unfortunately, only the current allowed parts list survived the disaster so the deprecated parts parings must be inferred from the orders.
-You can assume a pairing that is not in `data/allowed_parts.csv` is deprecated.
-Allowed parts mappings:
+Unfortunately, the current allowed parts list did not survive the disaster and so it must be inferred from the data.
+The last allowed parts list was current as of `2018-05-17`, so you should mark any pairing that only occurs prior to that date as deprecated.
 * `component_id`: References components table
 * `part_id`: References parts table
 * `deprecated`: Whether this component / part pairing is currently in the allowed parts list